bahmanworld/kurdish-keyborad-for-mac/README.md

-# kurdish-keyborad-for-mac
+# Kurdish (Sorani) Keyborad Layout for MacOS

-How to install:
+💻 How to install:
   1. Download `Kurdish.zip` file from this repository
   2. Extract `Kurdish` file from ZIP file
   3. Now, copy and paste `Kurdish` to `/Library/Keyboard Layouts`
   4. Done, that's it

 ![image](https://github.com/bahmanworld/kurdish-keyborad-for-mac/blob/main/screenshot.png)